l0neaadil/Python_projects/06_File_interceptor/README.md

 need to execute the ARP Spoofer.

 2. <ins> Trapping all packets in a queue</ins>:
+- For remote machine

 		iptables -I FORWARD -j NFQUEUE --queue-num 0

 OR
+- For local machine

 	iptables -I OUTPUT -j NFQUEUE --queue-num 0